KyleM157/jettywatch/index.markdown

 Timing of the wind switch is going to be important.
 Wave heights if this comes to pass will be solidly overhead in the AM and head high or so late day.
 The number are expected to bounce around a little bit.

 Notes: I wouldn't expect this to be user friendly, but it's looking really fun.
-Newer surfers should use caution.
+Newer surfers should know their limits.
+Not looking like a day for novice surfers.

-Best board: TBD
+Best board: HPSB/Barrel board

 ### Saturday 12/20